darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     INFO:  [view_and_set_discounted_sales] Updating item id: 45 with new discounted price: 3.37963644177
     CONTEXT:  PL/Python function "view_and_set_discounted_sales"

-PostgreSQL with above log level (notice) will not only show you your *info* messages but also **context**.
+PostgreSQL with above log level (notice) will not only show you your *info* messages but also **context** in which it's been logged.
 That is something that is very helpful with debugging production cases.
-Once function is being called from context you can see what kind of triggers or sub-functions were called.
+Once function is being called from context statement you can see what kind of triggers or sub-functions were called.
 Example message

     INFO:  [view_and_set_discounted_sales] Updating item id: 45 with new discounted price: 3.37963644177
     CONTEXT:  PL/Python function "view_and_set_discounted_sales"

-Let's analyze that example.
+Let's stop here for a minute and analyze that example.

 *INFO* - log level of the message *[view_and_set_discounted_sales] Updating item id: 45 with new discounted price: 3.37963644177* - Custom message that function prints out